DotNetTitan/MultiTenantETL.Vue/README.md

 - 📈 **Execution Monitoring**: Detailed execution logs, timeline view, and progress tracking
 - 🔐 **API Key Management**: Generate and manage API keys for programmatic access
 - 🤖 **AI Assistant**: Context-aware chatbot powered by Google Gemini AI to help users navigate and use the platform
+- 🌍 **Multi-language Support**: Full internationalization (i18n) with English, Spanish, and French translations
+- 🎯 **Metadata Service**: Centralized configuration management for dropdowns and options with translation support

 ## Tech Stack